 Belvedere means a ‘beautiful view’ in Italian and this is exactly what you will enjoy from the top floors.

 The 3rd, 4th and 5th tiers were opened to the public only in 2017.
 However, only a limited number of visitors are allowed, which is why you must choose a tour and a single entrance ticket is not enough.
-But it’s worth it thanks to the 360 degree view of the skyline from the top.
+But it’s worth it thanks to the 360-degree view of the skyline from the top.

 The price of the tours depends on the provider and you can decide whether to opt for a group tour or a private visit.
-There are also tours that includes the other restricted sections of the Colosseum, such as the gladiator’s Arena and the Underground.
+There are also tours that include the other restricted sections of the Colosseum, such as the gladiator’s Arena and the Underground.

 4. Full Experience Ticket: Colosseum tickets including the gladiator Arena

 Colosseum’s Arena is another restricted section.
 As for the Belvedere, the entrance to the Gladiator’s Arena is available only with special tickets, which are very often included in the tours.
 The guide will take you to the other side of the amphitheater and walk you through the Gladiator’s entrance.

 The Full Experience Ticket including the Arena costs €24 online (€4 for the discounted tickets).
 It includes what is included in the Standard Ticket, plus the entrance to the Arena of the Colosseum and the SUPER sites.
 It does not include a guided tour.

 The arena can be visited also through guided tours, which include the ticket and a guide who will operate the tour.
 Very often, the guided tours include the Roman Forum and Palatine Hill.

 5. Full Experience Ticket: Colosseum tickets including the Underground chambers

 Pick this option and you will get access to the Underground of the Colosseum.
 In the Underground, there are the chambers where the gladiators were used to prepare before the fight.